craigargh/cfg-python/plan.md

   - Should I use a different API than the Pokemon one?
   - Add homework slide

+Sunday (11th Aug):

 - Add solutions for all exercises to slides
 - Add meaningful starters for all sessions
-- Session 6: slides
-- Session 7: slides
-- Session 8: slides

-Sunday (11th Aug):
+Monday (12th Aug):
 - Session 1: Student guide (including setup)
 - Session 1: Review homework
-- Session 2: lesson plan
-- Session 3: lesson plan
-- Session 4: lesson plan

-Monday (12th Aug):
 - Review all session one resources
 - Preparation for Wednesday